 In mid-February 2019, Port Great Yarmouth received a new gantry crane to support Outer Harbour's cargo lifting operations.
-The Liebherr-made crane (model LHM280) has lifting capacity 84 tons.
+The Liebherr-made crane (model LHM280) has a lifting capacity of 84 tons.

 Port Great Yarmouth cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Great Yarmouth, England.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.